petrarca/jfind/scanner/README.md

 - `-path string`: Starting path for search (required)
 - `-depth int`: Maximum depth to search (-1 for unlimited)
-- `-verbose`: Enable verbose output
 - `-eval`: Evaluate found java executables
 - `-json`: Output results in JSON format
 - `-post`: Post JSON output to server (implies --json)
 - `-url string`: URL to post JSON output to (only used with --post, default http://localhost:8000/api/jfind)
 - `-require-license`: Filter only Java runtimes that require a commercial license (requires --eval)
+- `-show-rules`: Display license check rules and exit
 - `-h, -help`: Show help message

 Note: All options can be specified with either single dash (-) or double dash (--).